Aantrreksh/sql-query/event_streams_landing.md

 EXECUTE AS crn:v1:bluemix:public:kms:us-south:a/33e58e0da6e6926e09fd68480e66078e:5195f066-6340-4fa2-b189-6255db72c4f2:key:490c8133-5539-4601-9aa3-1d3a11cb9c44
 ```

-The difference from a batch query is that the FROM clause now points to a {{site.data.keyword.messagehub}} topic by using the CRN of an {{site.data.keyword.messagehub}} instance.
+The difference from a batch query is that the `FROM` clause points to a {{site.data.keyword.messagehub}} topic by using the CRN of an {{site.data.keyword.messagehub}} instance.
 The allowed format of the events is JSON.
-The EMIT specifies the Cloud {{site.data.keyword.cos_short}} bucket and the required format is Parquet.
+The `EMIT` specifies the Cloud {{site.data.keyword.cos_short}} bucket and the required format is Parquet.
 The last option to specify is a valid {{site.data.keyword.keymanagementserviceshort}} key that holds an API key with the permissions to read from {{site.data.keyword.messagehub}} and write to Cloud {{site.data.keyword.cos_short}}.
 The API key is needed, as in theory, the job can run forever.

+{{site.data.keyword.sqlquery_short}} uses private endpoints when available, which is only the case in Enterprise plans.
+Public endpoints are only used if private endpoints are not available or enabled.
+{: note}

 ## Data on Cloud {{site.data.keyword.cos_short}}
 {: #data-on-cos}